 Not that long ago, more than 100 dangerous harnesses were seized from an eBay seller—showing how important it is to do your research before buying one.

 If they don’t own one already, a belay device is one of the first pieces of rock climbing hardware a trad or sport climber will buy when planning a climb.

-If you haven’t heard of a belay device before, it’s essentially a mechanical friction brake used to protect climbers from falls or lower them from an ascent.
-The belay provides multiple points of friction, meaning the belayer doesn’t have to hold the climber’s full weight as they descend.
+If you haven’t heard of a belay device before, it’s a mechanical friction brake used to protect climbers from falls or lower them from an ascent.
+The belay provides multiple friction points, meaning the belayer doesn’t have to hold the climber’s full weight as they descend.